20 IRA Mistakes to Avoid

 16. Not Being Strategic About Required Minimum Distributions

-Required minimum distributions from Traditional IRAs, which now start post-age 72, are the bane of many affluent retirees' existences, triggering tax bills they'd rather not pay.
-But such investors can, at a minimum, take advantage of RMD season to get their portfolios back in line, selling highly appreciated shares to meet the RMDs and reducing their portfolios' risk levels at the same time.
+Required minimum distributions from Traditional IRAs, which start post-age 70 1/2, are the bane of many affluent retirees' existences, triggering tax bills they'd rather not pay.
+But such investors can, at a minimum, take advantage of RMD season to get their portfolios back into line, selling highly appreciated shares to meet the RMDs and reducing their portfolios' risk levels at the same time.
+This article discusses how to use RMDs to upgrade your portfolio.

 17. Not Reinvesting Unneeded RMDs

 In a related vein, retired investors might worry that those distributions will take them over their planned spending rate from their portfolios.
 (Required minimum distributions start well below 4% but escalate well above 6% for investors who are in their 80s.)
 The workaround?
-Reinvest in a Roth IRA if you have earned income or--more likely--in tax-efficient assets inside of a taxable account.
+Invest in a Roth IRA if you have earned income or--more likely--in tax-efficient assets inside of a taxable account.
+This video provides tips on how to invest RMDs you don't need.

 18. Not Taking Advantage of Qualified Charitable Distributions

 RMD-subject investors also miss an opportunity if they make deductible charitable contributions rather than directing their RMDs (or a portion of them) directly to charity.
-That's because a qualified charitable distribution--telling your financial provider to send a portion of your RMD, up to $100,000, to the charity of your choice--reduces adjusted gross income, and that tends to have a more beneficial tax effect than taking the deduction.
-Note that there's a bit of a disconnect between the RMD and QCD ages.
-Qualified charitable distributions are available to people who are 70.5 or older, whereas RMDs don't start until age 72.
+That's because a qualified charitable distribution--telling your financial provider to send a portion of your RMD to the charity of your choice--reduces adjusted gross income, and that tends to have a more beneficial tax effect than taking the deduction.

 19. Not Paying Enough Attention to Beneficiary Designations

-Beneficiary designations supersede expensive, carefully drawn-up estate plans, but many investors scratch them out with barely a thought or make them once but don't revisit them ever again.
-Be sure to keep your beneficiary designations up to date and be aware of the new(ish) rules related to RMDs for IRAs inherited by nonspouse beneficiaries.
+Beneficiary designations supersede expensive, carefully drawn-up estate plans, but many investors scratch them out with barely a thought, or make them once but don't revisit them ever again.
+IRA expert Ed Slott discusses considerations to bear in mind when deciding who should inherit your IRA in this video.

 20. Not Seeking Advice on an Inherited IRA

 Inheriting an IRA can be a wonderful thing, but it's not as simple as it sounds.
-The inheritor will have different options for what to do with the assets depending on his or her relationship to the deceased and can inadvertently trigger a big tax bill by tapping the IRA assets without exploring all of the options.
-If you inherit IRA assets, get some advice from a financial or tax advisor before taking action.
+The inheritor will have different options for what to do with the assets depending on his or relationship to the deceased, and can inadvertently trigger a big tax bill by tapping the IRA assets without exploring all of the options.
+This video includes tips for inherited IRAs, as does this article.

 Christine Benz does not own (actual or beneficial) shares in any of the securities mentioned above.
 Find out about Morningstar’s editorial policies.